cyborgsuh/memefy/README.md

 - **📤 Easy Upload**: Drag and drop or browse for PNG, JPG, and SVG files (up to 10MB)
 - **🎯 Smart Captions**: Automatically generates witty, brand-related captions using a curated collection of business humor
-- **🎨 Multiple Styles**: Choose from Classic, Modern, and Bold meme styles
+- **🎨 Multiple Styles**: From Classic, Modern, and Bold meme styles
 - **🔄 Variations**: Generate up to 6 different meme variations with unique captions
 - **⬇️ Instant Download**: High-quality PNG downloads (800x600px) perfect for social media
 - **📱 Responsive Design**: Works seamlessly on desktop, tablet, and mobile devices